| |

 With February underway, it’s time to focus on a new phase of nourishment: winter produce.
-This month, focus on warming the body from the inside out.
-With the rush of January behind us, February beckons an opportunity to slow down—to get back to the basics.
+This month, focus on warming the body from the inside out!
+With the rush (or should I say, sluggishness) of January behind us, February beckons an opportunity to slow down—to get back to the basics.
 In ancient times, this season lured humanity into the comfort of their dwellings.
 Hours were spent in front of a fire, reading and reflecting.
 In many ways, it’s no surprise that winter is about self-examination.
-It’s an opportune time to lean into change and dream up new ideas.
+It’s an opportune time to dream up new ideas.
 Speaking of, let’s dive into what fruits and vegetables are in season right now—and the best Ayurvedic foods in winter for digestion.
 Hopefully, you’ll be inspired to add more creativity and variety to your plate.

 Ayurvedic Winter Diet